WELCOME TO THE

 Children are often asked to report events from memory and identify the sequence in which event elements took place.
 We are interested in identifying the age at which children comprehend certain temporal terms such as “after”, “before”, “first”, and “last."
 In these studies, young children are presented with event elements and asked to identify actions in the sequence such as "What happened after the girl played on the swing?"
 The findings from these studies will help inform current child questioning practices to ensure that children are being questioned in developmentally appropriate methods.

-ONGOING STUDIES
+ONGOING STUDY

 CHILDREN'S MEMORY PROJECT